-The population served by the Bethpage Water District during 2013 was 33,500.
-The total amount of water withdrawn from the aquifer in 2013 was 1.51 billion gallons, of which approximately 94 percent was billed directly to consumers.
-The remaining six (6) percent of total pumpage was used for flushing, system breaks and leaks, system testing and inefficient water meters.
+The population served by the Bethpage Water District during 2014 was 33,500.
+The total amount of water withdrawn from the aquifer in 2014 was 1.503 billion gallons, of which approximately 97 percent was billed directly to consumers.
+The remaining 3 percent of total pumpage was used for flushing, lost to system breaks and leaks, used for system testing and lost to inefficient water meter readings.